Princess Grace Choreography Awards

 - Dance organizations/festivals only: Please submit a detailed list of the past emerging choreographers participating in the residency program in the past two years.
 Use the following headlines: Date of Residency, Name of Choreographer, Project Outcome.

-- Please make sure the link submitted is live and accessible by April 30, 2017 through July 31, 2017 to give the panel ample time to view the sample.
-It is strongly recommended that live streaming links be secure and you must provide the Princess Grace Foundation-USA with passwords.
+- Please make sure the link submitted is live and accessible by April 30, 2019 through July 31, 2019.
+We strongly recommend that live streaming links be secure and the password is provided to the Princess Grace Foundation-USA.

 - The Dance Panel will not view media-enhanced, highly edited, or promotional-type submissions.
 Please do not use works edited with jumpcuts, dissolves, etc.